sam-pop/CLI-storefront/README.md

 bamazon is a command line [Node.js](https://nodejs.org/en/) / [mySQL](https://www.mysql.com/) "Amazon-like" storefront app.

-This CLI app will take in orders from customers and deplete stock from the store's inventory, track product sales across the store's departments and provide a summary of the sales, over-head expanses and profits of each of the store's departments.
+This CLI app will take in orders from customers and deplete stock from the store's inventory, track product sales across the store's departments and provide a summary of the sales, over-head expenses and profits of each of the store's departments.

+The app uses node.js driver for MySQL to establish a connection to the database and utilize SQL queries to retrieve and insert information from and into our database.

 ## How to use